-Contract Liabilities (prepaid maintenance assessments) - The Company recognizes revenue from members as the related performance obligations are satisfied.
+Contract Liabilities - Maintenance Charges Received in Advance - The Company recognizes revenue from members as the related performance obligations are satisfied.
 A contract liability (prepaid maintenance assessment) is recorded when the Company has the right to receive payment in advance of the satisfaction of performance obligations related to maintenance assessments.
-The balances of contract liabilities (prepaid maintenance assessments) as of December 31, 2022 and 2021 were \$265,464 and \$200,003, respectively and are included in deferred revenue on the accompanying balance sheet.
+The balances of contract liabilities (prepaid maintenance assessments) as of December 31, 2023 and 2022 were \$416,602 and \$265,464, respectively and are included in deferred revenue on the accompanying balance sheets.

 Notes Receivable - Notes receivable are stated at unpaid principal balances and are recognized on the dates that they are originated.
 Interest is recognized over the term of a note and is calculated using the effective-interest method.
 Management considers a note impaired when based on current information or factors (such as payment history), it is probable that the principal and interest payments will not be collected according to the loan agreement.
-Management does not consider any loan to be impaired at December 31, 2022 and 2021.
-The Company believes that the carrying amounts of notes receivable at December 31, 2022 and 2021 approximate fair values.
+Management does not consider any loan to be impaired at December 31, 2023 and 2022.
+The Company believes that the carrying amounts of notes receivable at December 31, 2023 and 2022 approximate fair values.

-Inventory - Inventories are valued at the lower of cost or market.
-Cost is determined by the first-in, first-out method.
+Maintenance and Hardware - Maintenance and Hardware are valued at the lower of cost or market.
+Cost is determined by the first-in, first-out method (FIFO).
+Maintenance and hardware represent supplies used to maintain the operations of the property.

-Property and Equipment - Property and equipment are capitalized at cost.
+Property and Equipment - Property and equipment are recorded at cost.
 Major expenditures for property and equipment and those that substantially increase useful lives are capitalized.
 Maintenance, repairs, and minor renewals are expensed as incurred.
 Depreciation is provided at rates based on the following useful lives: